Omnia and LiveTiles Unite to Form a Stronger Future → Read more

 The same platform can then be instrumental in providing relevant content and resources that support healthcare workers in dealing with mental health issues, and other concerns.

 The Walsall Healthcare NHS Trust, for example, strengthened its internal communication system by replacing its old employee newsletter with an employee experience app powered via LiveTiles Reach.
-As the facility has 4,500 clinical and non-clinical employees deployed daily in different areas, pushing relevant content, and ensuring they were read, was a challenge.
+With 4,500 clinical and non-clinical employees spread across various departments each day, effectively delivering relevant information and guaranteeing they read it proved challenging for the facility.

-“It was of paramount importance to our organization that we found a way to reach those traditionally ‘seldom-seen’ staff groups who didn’t always have the time or computer access to receive important information.
-Most staff do have smartphones however and the Reach app allows instant and convenient two-way interaction,” Sally Evans, Director of Communications and Stakeholder Engagement said.
+“It was of paramount importance to our organisation that we found a way to reach those traditionally ‘seldom-seen’ staff groups who didn’t always have the time or computer access to receive important information.
+Most staff do have smartphones, however, and the Reach app allows instant and convenient two-way interaction,” Sally Evans, Director of Communications and Stakeholder Engagement, said.

 Related Content